Honoring World Breastfeeding Week (Tips for Improving Your Supply)

 Unfortunately, for many reasons.
 Think: systemic racism and cultural factors.
 For example, studies show that Black women get less lactation support compared to other new moms, and are more likely to have to return to a job with inflexible hours shortly after birth.
 That could make breastfeeding inaccessible (not that it was easy to begin with).
 But organizations like BMBFA are working to break down these barriers by creating supportive communities, providing training, and raising awareness around the benefits of nursing with summits, conferences, and more.

-The list is endless.
-When it comes to everything to know as a breastfeeding mom, it’s helpful to know why it’s so beneficial.
 Most importantly, breastfeeding can help protect babies against some illnesses and diseases (short-term and long-term).
 For example, breastfed babies have a lower risk of asthma, obesity, type 1 diabetes, and sudden infant death syndrome (SIDS).
 Breastfed babies are also less likely to have ear infections and stomach bugs.

 There are benefits for breastfeeding moms, too: a lower risk of ovarian cancer, breast cancer, diabetes, and high blood pressure.
 But, breastfeeding isn’t a fit for everyone.
 For example, moms who work hourly jobs, have other career ambitions, or have a livelihood that makes it too difficult.
 Furthermore, women on specific medications—or ones dealing with a condition like PCOS—opt not to breastfeed.
 That said, I successfully breastfed despite my PCOS diagnosis!